ranfysvalle02/mdb-swing/README.md

 # mdb-swing

 ----

 # Building "The Sentinel": A Headless AI Swing Trading Bot with Human Authorization

 > **The Problem:** Automated trading bots are terrifying.
-If you leave them alone, they can drain your account in minutes due to a bug.
+If you leave them alone, they can drain your account in minutes due to a single bug or a market crash.
 >
 > **The Solution:** An "Iron Man" system.
 The bot does the heavy lifting (scanning, math, AI analysis), but it requires **you** to press the big red button to execute the trade.

 In this guide, we are going to build a **Hybrid Swing Trading System** that:
 1.  **Scans the market** every hour for technical setups (RSI, Trends).